suhas-srinath/GenSelfDiff-HIS/README.md

 </p>

 # Data Pre-processing
 The public datasets can be downloaded from [MoNuSeg](https://monuseg.grand-challenge.org/Data/) and [GlaS](https://www.kaggle.com/datasets/sani84/glasmiccai2015-gland-segmentation).
-These datasets should be placed into the appropriate folders within the pre_process directory to undergo data preprocessing for our specified method.
+These datasets should be placed into the appropriate folders within the pre_process directory for data pre-processing.
 Our proposed HN dataset will be made available for research purposes in the future.

 # Pre-training
 One can run the following script using multi-gpus for generative self-supervision using diffusion.
 Specify the path to the directory of the unlabeled images on which pre-training needs to be done in the script "pretrain/utils.py".